 Neck Stretching Can Aid In The Relief And Prevention Of Pain Along With Proper Exercises

 An important part of the neck exercises in part 1 of this article is the stretching here that follows.
-This is a specific stretching routine for the neck designed to improve the function of the cervical spine and not part of early rehabilitation stretches for the neck after injury or inflammation with arthritis.
+This is a specific, dynamic neck stretching routine designed to improve the function of the cervical spine and not part of early rehabilitation stretches for the neck after injury or inflammation with arthritis.

 From the retracted/chin tucked in position look up and slowly extend the head back.
 You should feel stretching in the front of the neck.
 Hold this stretching position for 20 seconds then slowly rotate your head turning to the right, back to center and then to the left.
 Repeat the turning 5 times to each side then slowly return your head to a straight position.

 It is important not to force this stretching.
-Let the weight of the head guide the neck stretching and do not use muscles to force the head back or to the sides.
+Let the weight of the head guide the stretch and do not use muscles to force the head back or to the sides.

 Stop if you feel sharp pain or any dizziness.
 If you have any balance problems you may do the neck stretching while sitting in a stable chair.